The Mountain

 Justice and Redemption

-Yesterday, I stood firm for justice on behalf of victims and their families in a criminal trial against an unrepentant youth pastor who molested children.
+Yesterday, I stood firm for justice on behalf of victims and their families in a criminal trial against an unrepentant youth pastor who sexually molested teenagers in his church.

-He was convicted and hauled away in restraints.
+He was convicted and hauled away to jail in restraints.

-Today, I’ll go into the local jail to stand firm for redemption by encouraging and strengthening in the Lord a group of men who are repentant and not playing games …
+Today, I’ll go to that same jail to encourage and strengthen in the Lord a group of men who are repentant and not playing games …

 Like using God and “church” to shield their guilt.